gursevak/gv-downloader/README.md

 2. Open the `download.sh` file using `Terminal.app` or your bash terminal of choice (right-click > Open As)

+Alternatively (or if the above method isn't working), open `Terminal.app` and navigate to the downloaded directory:
+`cd ~/Downloads/gv-downloader` (or wherever other location you cloned/downloaded the script to).

+You may need to change the file's permissions to run the script:
+`chmod a+x download.sh`

+then run it using
+`./download.sh`

-3. Follow the prompts and start downloading.
-You can quit the program at any time by pressing `CTR+C` (^+C) on your keyboard at any time.
+3. Follow the on-screen prompts and begin downloading.
+You can quit the program at any time by pressing `CTR+C` (^+C) on your keyboard.

 When you restart, the program will automatically begin with the file that you left off at (and remove downloaded files from `playlist.m3u`).

 Enjoy!